News

 Kroger eggs spark global controversy

-Kroger’s decision has led to a campaign by Animal Equality and other animal protection organizations.
+Kroger’s decision has led to a campaign by Animal Equality and other animal protection organisations.
 Demonstrations are planned in cities around the world, including at Kroger’s headquarters in Cincinnati.

 Kroger’s top executives have also become the target of public pressure.
 These decision-makers continue to be influential voices inside major companies like Dell, Calvin Klein and Scotiabank, despite their ties to a practice deemed so cruel it was outlawed in 10 states.
 Consumers are demanding that these companies remove Kroger leaders from their boards.